-However, different factors can be used to decide which players get put in your lobby.
-Location and connection are usually the most important factors, meaning that players geographically closer to you are more likely be put in your match, to reduce lag and heighten connectivity.
+Different factors can be used to decide which players you’re matched with.
+Location and connection are usually prioritized in order to reduce lag and improve connectivity.

-Skill-based matchmaking, however, does not necessarily discard factors like connection, but also puts emphasis on finding players similar to you in terms of skill level.
+Skill-based matchmaking does not discard factors like connection, but it also puts emphasis on matching players with those of a similar skill level.

-In short, we don’t know every game that uses skill-based matchmaking.
-A lot of developers like to keep their matchmaking systems under wraps for various reasons and rarely address them publicly.
+We don’t know every game that uses skill-based matchmaking.
+Developers tend to keep their matchmaking systems under wraps for various reasons and rarely address them publicly.

-Regardless, a host of the world’s most popular games have been confirmed as using some level of skill-based matchmaking.
-These include Fortnite, Apex Legends, Call of Duty: Modern Warfare and Warzone.
+Regardless, a host of the world’s most popular games definitely employ some level of skill-based matchmaking.
+These include Fortnite, Apex Legends, Call of Duty and its Warzone battle royales.

 Why is skill-based matchmaking controversial and unpopular?

 There are a number of reasons why SBMM is disliked by players.
-Many argue it punishes higher-skilled players.
-If a player is higher-skilled, they are put into lobbies with other talented players, preventing them from showcasing their skills and dominating weaker players.
+Many argue it punishes higher-skilled players by putting them with other talented players.
+This prevents them from showcasing their skills and dominating weaker players.

-Some also contest that it stops games from being casual.
-If a higher-skilled player is put with other high skill players, they cannot play the game casually, and are required to invest more focus and effort.
+This also leads to some claiming it stops games from being casual.
+If a high-skilled player is put with other high skill players, they will be required to invest more focus and effort.
 This is particularly relevant in games that have both public and ranked modes.

 A lot of players think Ranked modes should have SBMM, but public matches should be more casual.
 Fortnite, which has both a ranked mode and public matches, has SBMM in both.
-This has proved massively unpopular with a number of its most prominent players, including many streamers, like CouRageJD.
+The same is true of Apex Legends.

 Why do developers/publishers use SBMM?

-Also, it keeps matches more challenging and competitive.
+It is also designed to keep matches more competitive.
 If each team has similarly skilled players, the game will be closer and, in theory, more enjoyable.
 Contrast this to a game in which one team is being dominated, it will be far more difficult for a member of that team to enjoy the game.